iterative/dvc.org/static/docs/commands-reference/fetch.md

     └── a9c512fda11293cfee7617b66648dc
 ```

-Fetching using `--with-deps` starts with the named stage and searches backwards
+Fetching using `--with-deps` starts with the target DVC-file (stage) and
-through the pipeline for data files to download into our local cache.
-All the
+searches backwards through the pipeline for data files to download into the
-data for the second and third stages ("featurize" and "train") has now been
+local cache.
+All the data for the second and third stages ("featurize" and
-downloaded to cache.
-We could now use `dvc checkout` to get the data files
+"train") has now been downloaded to cache.
+We could now use `dvc checkout` to
-needed to reproduce the pipeline up to the third stage (with
+get the data files needed to reproduce the pipeline up to the third stage into
-`dvc repro train.dvc`) workspace.
+the workspace (with `dvc repro train.dvc`).

-> Note that in this sample project the last stage `evaluate.dvc` doesn't add any
+> Note that in this sample project, the last stage file `evaluate.dvc` doesn't
-> more data files than those form previous stages so at this point all the
+> add any more data files than those form previous stages so at this point all
-> pipeline's files are in local cache and `dvc status -c` would output "Pipeline
+> the pipeline's files are in local cache and `dvc status -c` would output
-> is up to date.
+> "Pipeline is up to date.
 Nothing to reproduce."